majensen/data-model-navigator/README.md

 Just import the `ModelNavigator` component and the `loadMDF` utility.
 Load MDFs to return an [MDFReader](https://www.npmjs.com/package/mdf-reader) model object.
-Provide the model to the navigator component:
+Provide the model to the navigator component.
+Render in an appropriate element.

 ```js
 import ModelNavigator, { loadMDF } from  './components/ModelNavigator';